 Bone broth is simply the broth or liquid made from boiling animal bones and connective tissue for an extended period of time.
 You can use the bones of whole roasted chicken, or purchase beef, pork, or turkey bones.
 Beef bones are sometimes sold as soup bones.
 You can get these at local farms, meat counters, and butcher shops.

 Bone broth has a long and rich history of medicinal and culinary uses.
-In addition to being a staple in many professional kitchens, homemade bone broth (or stock) made from animal bones was used by many cultures around the world to support digestive health, immune function, and of course—to create traditional stews and soups.
+In addition to being a staple in many professional kitchens, bone broth made from animal bones was used by many traditional cultures around the world to support digestive health, immunity, and to create traditional stews and soups.

 Traditional practices like eating organ meats and making bone broth allowed our ancestors to make use of all of the parts of the animals they hunted, which provided deeper nutrition, and showed respect for the animal giving its life to sustain others.

 Bone broth is rich in nutrients, including minerals and amino acids.
 Simmering bones in water for an extended period of time helps to release the nutrients within the bones and break down connective tissue.
 The end result?
 A liquid gold that’s incredibly nutrient dense and packed full of culinary potential.
 Bone broth is beneficial because:

 - It contains collagen.
 Collagen is the glue that holds cartilage together.
 The breakdown of collagen in bone broth produces gelatin.
 Gelatin soothes the gut lining, improves gut integrity and digestive function, and can increase gastric acid secretion.

 - It’s rich in minerals that support bone and joint health.
 Bones broth is packed with minerals in forms the body can easily absorb, including calcium, magnesium, phosphorus, silicon, sulphur and other trace minerals.
 It’s also rich in glucosamine and chondroitin sulfate, which are know to support joint health.